-Somerville Museum, One Westwood Road, Somerville, MA
+Somerville Museum, 1 Westwood Road, Somerville, MA

-- Proposals can be on any topic but preference is given to exhibits that incorporate a connection to the city of Somerville, past, present or future, and serve to enhance understanding and appreciation of the history, arts and culture of the city.
+Proposals can be on any topic, but preference is given to exhibits that incorporate a connection to the City of Somerville, past, present or future, and serve to enhance understanding and appreciation of the history, arts and culture of the City.
 All submissions are welcome and will be judged on the quality of the proposal.

-- Creative use of artifacts and engaging exhibit design is important.
+Creative use of artifacts and engaging exhibit design is important.
 Use of the Museum’s collections is encouraged but not required.

-- Collaboration with other artists, scholars and like-minded local organizations is strongly encouraged.
+Collaboration with other artists, scholars and like-minded local organizations is strongly encouraged.

 Exhibition Information: Duration of exhibits is typically for 8-12 weeks.

 The Somerville Museum’s main gallery includes six (6) moveable walls, which can be rearranged to create additional space for seating during programs, talks and concerts.
 Exhibit materials should be securely affixed to these walls.

 Promotion: Curators are responsible for additional outreach and the design of promotional material, but all material must be approved by the Museum’s Graphic Designer.

 Programming: Curators are expected to organize at least three (3) related public programs at the Museum

 to take place during exhibit; past examples have included talks by scholars, panel discussions and concerts.